Safecast/Solarcast/testing/air-sensor-test-5/README.md

 ![outdoor units](solarcast-outdoor.jpg)

-The following units require further analysis and checks:
+The following units have suggested fixes and checks:

+Replacement of air sensor:
- * 1875225345 - Charging less then the others, very high PMS readings: Replacing PMS and checking power supply.
+ * 1875225345 (too high readings) - replace PMS
- * 3768313999 - Discharging much more slowly then the other units, has not reported any air measurements, which we can see from the lack of battery discharge.
-Checking why no air readings were done.
+ * 4267748403 (too high readings)  - replace OPC, PMS
+ * 1244561775 (too high readings) - replace OPC
+ * 4177786812 (too high readings)  - replace OPC
- * 2670856639 - OPC sensor has zero readings, OPC needs replacement.
+ * 1094924990 (too high readings) - replace OPC
+ * 3768313999 (crashing due to OPC) - test unit with another OPC

+Replacement of antenna:
- * 114699387 - very low PMS values, PMS needs replacement
+ * 114699387

- Some of the following units have gone offline for some period of time during the test, they tend to recover after a while, the times when the units seem to be offline are rather correlated.

- * 3373827677 - had been one offline multiple times for a number of hours
- * 872300871 - had been offline multiple times for a number of hours

 ## Battery status
 The following graphs show battery charge percentage (%), current (mA) and voltage results (V) on units of time in hours.
 We can see a reasonably similar discharge on all units but two, that require servicing.
 Note that charge percentage varies due to missing software calibration of the fuel gauge.